paarijaat/k3s-setup/README.md

 kubectl delete -f nginx-lb-service.yaml
 ```

-### local-path-provisioner
+### 3.4 Test if `local-path-provisioner` is working (OPTIONAL)

-local-path-provisioner is installed automatically and it set as the default storageclass
+`local-path-provisioner` is installed automatically and it set as the default storageclass

 ```bash
 # these commands are not needed